Martinb113/didyouknow/email_scripts.md

 ---
 ## Email 2: Professional Communications and Productivity Hack

-**Subject Line:** ✍️ Transform Your Communications with Ask AT&T
+**Subject Line:** ✍️ Master the Art of Communication with Ask AT&T

 **Preview Text:** Did you know?
-Tailoring your message to the right audience can boost engagement by 80%.
+The right tone and word choice can transform your communications from ignored to impactful.

 ---

 Hi there,

 Meet Sarah.
-She faced 100+ daily customer emails requiring different tones and technical levels—until Ask AT&T transformed her workflow.
+She faced 100+ daily customer emails requiring different tones and technical levels—until she discovered the power of Ask AT&T's communication tools.

-**Her Success:**
-- Drafted perfect communications in seconds
-- Tailored content for technical and non-technical audiences
+**How She Transformed Her Work:**
-- Turned long documents into concise summaries
+- Turned technical cybersecurity explanations into friendly blog posts for non-experts
+- Converted dense technical information into engaging social media content with perfect emojis
+- Transformed the same content into executive-ready memos in seconds
-- Achieved 95% customer satisfaction with personalized responses
+- Achieved 95% customer satisfaction with perfectly tailored responses

-**Powerful Communication Transformations:**
-✅ Turn complex technical content into friendly explanations ✅ Convert your draft ideas into polished social media posts ✅ Rewrite lengthy documents into executive-ready memos ✅ Craft the perfect tone for any audience with simple word changes
+**The Word-Choice Secret:**
+✨ Changing just a few prompt words made all the difference:
+- "Friendly expert" → conversational, accessible content
+- "Technical expert" → sophisticated, detailed analysis
+- Adding "concise memo for executives" → focused, actionable briefs
+- Specifying "social media posts with image suggestions" → engaging, visual content

+**Perfect Communications in 3 Simple Steps:**
+1️⃣ Define your audience (general, technical, executive) 2️⃣ Specify your format (blog, social media, memo, email) 3️⃣ Add your content needs (rewrite, summarize, or draft from scratch)

 **Your Communication Upgrade:**
 Let Ask AT&T help you craft clear, professional messages every time—for any audience, in any format.
+No more starting from scratch!

 [Start Writing Better]